 By Tim Lambert

-Walsall began as a small Saxon village.
+Walsall began as a small Anglo-Saxon village.
 It is first mentioned in the early 11th century.
 The name Walsall may be derived from the words Walh halh, which means Celt’s valley.
-In the 5th century AD, Celts lived in England but Saxons from Germany invaded.
+In the 5th century AD, Celts lived in England but Angles and Saxons from Germany invaded.
 During the 6th century, they pushed westward and conquered the Celts.
 Perhaps Walsall was a valley or nook of land where Celts lived.
 Alternatively, it may have been a halh or small valley belonging to a Saxon called Walla.

 At any rate, in the early 13th century Walsall turned into a small market town.
 From 1220 Walsall had a weekly market.
 It also had an annual fair.
 In the Middle Ages fairs were like markets but they were held only once a year.
 Buyers and sellers would come from all over the West Midlands to attend a Walsall fair.
 After 1339 Walsall had 2 fairs.
 By the 14th century, it also had a mayor.